stopiccot/OpenSubdiv/documentation/sdc_overview.rst

         * note change in creasing method from *"Normal"* to *"Uniform"* and related use of *"Uniform"*
-        * all boundary interpolation choices in Sdc::Options are subject to change
+        * all boundary interpolation choices in *Sdc::Options* are subject to change

     Other changes under consideration:

         * *<MASK>* face-weights to support face-centers and/or original vertices
         * merging *Sdc::TypeTraits<T>* into *Sdc::Scheme<T>* as static methods
-        * should we nest the various enums of Sdc::Options within Sdc::Options?
         * static initialization of creasing constants (for smooth and infinitely sharp)
         * how to document template paremeter interfaces, e.g. *<MASK>*,